BPEC: An R Package for Bayesian Phylogeographic and Ecological Clustering: User interface

 Instead of using the \proglang{R} interface, the contour plot can also be exported into Google Earth primary exchange format using the option \code{GoogleEarth = 1}.
-This will produce a set of files with extension \code{kml} which can be loaded directly into GoogleEarth.
+This will produce a set of files with extension \code{kml} which can be loaded directly into Google Earth.

+Finally, a `messy' looking plot such as the toy example in Figure~\ref{messy} either implies poor MCMC convergence or high uncertainty in terms of the clustering.